 There is a clear link between the gut brain axis and anxiety.
 About 60% of anxiety and depression patients have disturbed gastrointestinal function, such as in irritable bowel syndrome (IBS) (Liu L, 2018).

-Treatment to date for anxiety is often therapy, typically in conjunction with anti-anxiety or anti-depression medications such as SSRIs (selective serotonin reuptake inhibitors).
+Anxiety treatment is often therapy, typically in conjunction with anti-anxiety or anti-depression medications such as SSRIs (selective serotonin reuptake inhibitors).
 In the case of generalized anxiety, treatment response rates for SSRIs of between 60 and 75% are generally reported in studies, compared to response rates of between 40–60% for placebo (Lach G, 2018).
 While these rates are not insignificant, the issue with using SSRIs is that they do not address the root causes of the anxiety.

 It is more effective to identify and address the root cause or causes of anxiety and avoid taking medication for the rest of your life.
 Furthermore, these drugs can have unintentional side effects.
 Antidepressants are well known to have antimicrobial effects and can damage the health of the gut microbiome (Lach G, 2018).
 This will reshape not only brain biochemistry, but also the gut microbiota, and not for the better (Lach G, 2018).
 The negative implications of antidepressants on gut health may result in intensifying anxiety over the long term, in a vicious cycle.

 Furthermore, anxiety has various causes.
-If the root cause or causes are not addressed, treatment success rates over time are low (Kim YK, 2018).
+If the root cause or causes are not addressed, anxiety treatment success rates over time are low (Kim YK, 2018).
 Emerging evidence of the interactions among the brain, gut, and microbiome can help those suffering from anxiety and the mechanisms underlying these complex interactions (Kim YK, 2018).

 Gut health is critically important in cases of anxiety.
 Before we address specific solutions to anxiety, let’s take a look at what can negatively impact the health of the gut microbiome (Mu C, 2016):